 The same goes with any email asking you for personal information or account details – even if it looks like it comes from your bank.
 Don’t click on the link.
 Instead, delete the email, then report it to your bank or to scamwatch.gov.au.

-2. Keep your computer clean
+2. Keep your computer clean and cyber crime free

 Just like on an end-of-year footy trip, your computer can become infected with some nasty bugs if you visit the wrong places.
 This is otherwise known as ‘spyware’, which, as the name suggests, connects to your computer so it can spy on your private details.